vishal32004/ConverseHub/README.md

-# Discord Clone
+# ConverseHub

-Welcome to the Discord Clone project!
-This is a fully functional Discord clone that aims to replicate the core features of the popular communication platform, Discord.
+Welcome to the ConverseHub project!
+This is a fully functional social platform that aims to replicate the core features of the popular communication platform, Discord.
 Whether you're a developer looking to contribute, or a user interested in trying out the clone, we're excited to have you on board!

 ## Table of Contents